DWI Frequently Asked Questions

 Financial costs of a DWI conviction are extraordinary.
-Whatever the result of your DWI case, you will live with it for many years.
+Think about legal fees in this situation with an eye to the future because you live with the result the rest of your life.
+Paying more now may very well save you money in the long run.
 Investing in an attorney is an important decision which affects your freedom and financial future.

-Every person who pleads guilty to DWI is convicted of DWI.
 An overwhelming percentage of those convicted are placed on probation.
 A conviction for DWI results in automatic surcharges on your driver license, and failure to pay them results in your driver license being suspended indefinitely.
 Surcharges range from $1,000 to $2,000 per year for three years, so you wind up paying $3,000 to $6,000, in addition to all the other costs.
-Pleading guilty typically isn’t the easy way out many people believe.
+Simply pleading guilty typically isn’t the easy way out many people believe.
+Taking your case to trial will cost more, too.

 Taking a case to trial has its pros and cons.
 Trials do not happen as quickly as pleas of guilty, of course.
 As time passes, emotions and memories blur; witnesses may move or die.
 Trial is usually very stressful for the accused.
+Trials are frequently reset to later dates.
 These are a few of the numerous factors to consider.

 You have the ultimate decision as to whether you take your case to trial, and you should carefully weigh all the facts with your lawyer before making that decision.
 Without knowing details of your case, it is impossible to intelligently answer whether you should take your case to trial.